eschubert1/stat607project3/ADEMP.md

 ## Performance Measures
-To assess the performance of the estimation methods, the coverage rate and mean lengths of the 95% confidence intervals are computed.
-Additionally, the RMSE of the point estimates is also computed
+To assess the performance of the estimation methods, the mean coverage rate and mean lengths of the 95% confidence intervals are computed.
+Additionally, the RMSE of the point estimates is also computed.
+Means are computed across all coefficient estimates for each method.

 Other "miscellaneous measures" are calculated, such as the percentage of trials where the empirical Bayes procedure